 Brian Eno’s approach to writing was slightly different and, possibly, more interesting.
 “Third Uncle” is from the album “Taking Tiger Mountain (By Strategy)” and his approach to lyrical composition was to record the backing track first, singing nonsense syllables.
 He would then turn these syllables into words.
 The words on this track mainly consist of a list of things including tins, pork, legs, sharks, John, cliffs, Mother.
 By contrast, there’s no denying that, musically, it’s extremely exciting.
 I called my essay on Isaac Newton, “The Marble Index” because that’s how Wordsworth described a statue of Isaac Newton.
 It’s also the title of a Nico album, produced by John Cale who became a friend and collaborator of Eno.

 Disc 1 Track 22 #9 Dream by John Lennon.
 December 1974 (I’m not quite sure why some of these songs are out of chronological order on this set).
-Francis’ girlfriend, June, studied English and she was friendly with a girl on the course called Paula.
-I tagged along with Francis to many social occasions, got chatting to Paula and, watching a film at The Film Society in December, we started holding hands.
+Paul’s girlfriend, Julie, studied English and she was friendly with a girl on the course called Joy.
+I tagged along with Paul to many social occasions, got chatting to Joy and, watching a film at The Film Society in December, we started holding hands.
 For the next three months, we were going out together.
 Except that she had a boy friend back in Solihull.
 Over Christmas, we wrote to each other and it was my first experience of waiting for the post fearing there would be nothing, but experiencing ecstasy if a missive arrived.
 We enjoyed each other’s company and we “made out” without ever taking things further.
 I was happy and confused.
 I really wasn’t sure what the “rules” were and retreated into myself, possibly denying any strong feelings, thus dooming the relationship from the beginning.
 I guess I treated it all like a dream.

 This is a single from John Lennon so, of course, I love it.
 In reality, I find it a bit dull.
 Once his muse changed from his mother to Yoko Ono, his creativity suffered and he became less essential.

 Disc 2 Track 6 Kings Of Speed by Hawkwind.
 March 1975.
-By March of my Third Year, my relationship with Paula had finished.
+By March of my Third Year, my relationship with Joy had finished.
 This was not of my choosing and I took it badly.
 Being rejected and ignored never went down well with me and was the source of much confrontation in classrooms over the next 40 years.
 If I’d been more experienced, less naïve or more assertive, who knows how my life would have turned out?
 Looking back now, it seems that my hopeless attempts at getting a girlfriend were the actions of an emotionally stunted 14 year old, not a mature, wise 20 year old.

-The lyrics to “Kings Of Speed” were written by Michael Moorcock and, maybe, if I’d been given that advice at the time, my relationship with Paula would have lasted longer.
+The lyrics to “Kings Of Speed” were written by Michael Moorcock and, maybe, if I’d been given that advice at the time, my relationship with Joy would have lasted longer.
 Hawkwind are an unfairly dismissed band; this is an unruly but exciting rocker.

 Disc 2 Track 7.
 I Don’t Mind by Dr. Feelgood.
 March 1975.
 Over Christmas 1974/75, I had made two applications for life after College.
 One was to the VSO so that I could teach overseas and the other was to Worcester College of Education for a Teacher Training course.
 I wasn’t sure what I wanted to do.
 My Mum was aghast that I may end up in a foreign country working for nothing.
 I didn’t mind what I did and was prepared to take the first offer than I received.
-Francis and Brian also applied for teacher training at Worcester although, in the end, Brian decided against teaching.
+Paul and Charles also applied for teacher training at Worcester although, in the end, Charles decided against teaching.
 After an interview at Worcester where I proudly talked about my membership of Sports teams – rugby, cricket and darts (!) and how I was treasurer of the tenants society (withholding funds due to a rent strike(!)), I received an acceptance letter on the day before the VSO approval came through the post.
 How tenuous are life’s decision junctions?

 Dr. Feelgood were a brilliant band.
 I went to see them in 1977 in The Winter Gardens in Malvern.
 Wilko Johnson’s guitar playing and stage presence were phenomenal.

 Disc 2 Track 8 After Eight by Neu.
 June 1975.
 I turned 21 in June 1975 and I had a corridor party which included a keg of Black Label beer and a crate of brown ale along with 10 French loaves and pate.
 No expense was spared.
 22 people attended the party which took place in and out of eight rooms on the corridor which gave access to our rooms.
 According to my diary, I had at least eight pints.
 After that, who knows?
-Neil, who wasn’t at Royal Holloway brought his new girlfriend, Zoe and this was the first time that I had met her.
+Alex, who wasn’t at Royal Holloway brought his new girlfriend, Mary and this was the first time that I had met her.
 I generously let them sleep on the floor of my room while I slept in my own bed.
 By this time, I had taken all my exams and had only ten days left at College.
 I was very pleased that all my friends had come to the party and it was an affirming evening.
 It’s interesting that, of people who came to the party, I kept in touch with 16 of them after we had all left and six of them are still good friends.

 There was absolutely no way that I would have ever considered listening to Neu in 1975.
 “After Eight” is taken from an album called “Neu!
 75” which is split into two distinct sides.
 Michael Rother and Klaus Dinger had not been able to agree on a way forward for the band, so Side One consisted of songs written by Michael Rother in his keyboard-heavy, ambient style.
 “After Eight” is from Side Two which features single-chord songs with a pounding motorik beat, all punctuated by Klaus Dinger’s sneering vocals with incomprehensible lyrics.
 Looking back now, it’s clear to see yet another precursor of punk.